JBShady/COD5-Remastered/README.md

 * Custom code that allows them to stick to zombies and other players even in the Singleplayer engine
 * Uses cut voicelines

+#### Smoke Grenades
+* Custom scripted grenades that confuse and slow down zombies, similar to EMPs from Black Ops II
+* Only one player can hold them for performance reasons, similar to the Flamethrower

+#### Bipods
+* Custom mount spot that behaves similar to a buildable with an animation, progress bar, and a LookAt style trigger
+* Weapons with bipods can be mounted in the BAR room on Verrückt and turn into turrents with cooldowns
+* Removed weapon from inventory, must have enough ammo, and can be destroyed by zombies after being placed

 #### Mortar Round
 * Very high damage, very high radius explosive rebalanced for zombies
+* Deals extra scripted damage based on Bouncing Betty scaling damage
 * Occupies an action slot like other equipment, allowing the player to choose when they want to pull out a Mortar Round once acquired

 #### Satchel Charges
+* Custom wallbuy that behaves similar to the Sniper Cabinet with chalk, an animation, model, and a LookAt style trigger
 * High damage, high radius detonatable explosives rebalanced for zombies that also deals damage to the player
+* Deals extra scripted damage based on Bouncing Betty scaling damage
-* One-time purcahse that takes up equipment slot, rewarded 2 per round and damage scales with rounds just like Bouncing Betties
+* One-time purchase that takes up equipment slot, rewarded 2 per round and damage scales with rounds just like Bouncing Betties
-* Added functionality for double-tapping use key to detonate
+* Added functionality for double-tapping interact to detonate, except when inside barrier or Mystery Box triggers
-* Limit of 20 charges per player
+* Limit of 25 charges planted per player, last charge auto detonates but deals nerfed damage to player
 * Disabled friendly fire to prevent griefing, unless the satchel owner disconnects

 #### Scoped Snipers